The Flow deck

-The Flow deck gives the Crazyflie 2.X the ability to understand when it’s moving in any direction.
+The Flow deck V2 gives the Crazyflie 2.X the ability to understand when it is moving in any direction.
 With the Flow deck the Crazyflie 2.X is able to hover and act as an aid for beginners where it creates a very stable flying platform.

 For more information about how to mount an expansion deck please see the Getting started with expansion decks tutorial.

-To be able to use the Flow deck you need to update the Crazyflie to the latest firmware.
-For more information on how to update the firmware, see the download latest firmware section in our getting started with Crazyflie 2.X tutorial.
+To be able to use the Flow deck V2 you need to update the Crazyflie to the latest firmware.
+For more information on how to update the firmware, see the update firmware in the Crazyflie section in our getting started with Crazyflie 2.X tutorial.
 You will also need the latest version of the Crazyflie client.

 - In the client, go to Assist mode and choose Hover mode in the drop-down menu.
 Also make sure that the assist mode button is configured.